Amlodipine Besylate (am-LOE-di-peen BES-i-late), Telmisartan (tel-mi-SAR-tan)

 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, chest pain, congestive heart failure, heart disease, dehydration, low sodium in the blood, or had a recent heart attack.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney problems, liver disease, angina, congestive heart failure, heart or blood vessel problems, a recent heart attack, or a mineral imbalance (such as high potassium or low sodium in the blood).

 Possible Side Effects While Using This Medicine